Every beer begins as a conversation.

 Complexity and character.

 Hop Dogma focuses on distinct unforgettable flavors that stand out in complexity and character.
-We collaborate with other brewers and participate in craft-beer competitions to assure our ideas are original and relevant.
+We collaborate with other brewers and frequently participate in craft-beer competitions to assure our ideas are original and of the highest professional quality.
 We have a hankering for bringing the flavors in our heads to life.

 Every beer is an individual for us, and therefore is deserving of a unique approach to it.
-Nothing is drastically different, more so of a fine-tuning of our process.
+Rarely is anything drastically different, more so of a constant fine-tuning of our process.